AndresParraSilva/NYC-Trip/README.md

 ## Unscheduled

-    Explore Grand Central Terminal and stop by the New York Public Library.
     Enjoy a quiet dinner at a French bistro like Balthazar.
     Take the East River Tramway for unique skyline views.
     Tour Dyker Heights Christmas Lights (guided tours recommended). guided bus tour $50 <- NOT IN PASS